menu:

 Bio Sketch

 I got my Laurea degree (summa cum laude, 1992) and my PhD (1996) in Computer Science from the University of Pisa, and my Post-doc from the Max-Planck Institut fur Informatik (Saarbrucken, 1997-98).
 From 1998 to 2000, I've been Assistant Professor at the University of Pisa; and from 2000 to 2007, I've been Associate Professor at the same University.
 I also spent various periods of research at IBM Research (Rome), AT&T Shannon Lab (NJ), Yahoo!
-Research (Barcelona), Google (NY), University of North Texas.
+Research (Barcelona), Google (NY), University of North Texas, Max Planck Institut fuer Informatik (DE), Courant Institute at New York University (USA), Harvard (USA) and MIT (USA).

-My research is mainly devoted to the design, analysis and experimentation of algorithms and data structures for storing, compressing, mining and retrieving information from large amounts of textual data like Web repositories, XML file collections, textual databases, genomic/DNA sequences.
-My research results received two US Patents (one owned by Lucent and the other one by University of Pisa and Rutgers) and some international awards: "Best Land Transportation Paper Award" from IEEE Vehicular Technology Society (1995); "EATCS Doctoral Dissertation Thesis Award" (1997); "Philip Morris Award on Science and Technology" (1997); "Research Capital award" from the University of Pisa (2002); Yahoo! faculty award (2007-2010); Working Capital Award (2010); Google research award (2010 and 2013).
-Currently, I have three patents pending in the USA owned by Yahoo!.
+My research is mainly devoted to the design, analysis and experimentation of algorithms and data structures for storing, compressing, mining and retrieving information from Big Data.
+My research results received five US Patents (owned by Lucent, University of Pisa and Rutgers, Yahoo!, New York University, CatalogDNA) and some international awards: "Best Land Transportation Paper Award" from IEEE Vehicular Technology Society (1995); "EATCS Doctoral Dissertation Thesis Award" (1997); "Philip Morris Award on Science and Technology" (1997); "Research Capital award" from the University of Pisa (2002); Yahoo! faculty award (2007-2010); Working Capital Award (2010); Google research award (2010, 2012 and 2016); Bloomberg Data Science research grant (2017); ACM Paris Kanellakis award (2022).

 I have served as PC member of many International Conferences on Theoretical Computer Science, specifically in the field of Algorithmics.
-I've been co-chair of International Conference on FUN with Algorithms (2004), DIMACS Workshop on the Burrows-Wheeler Transform (2004), Symposium on String Processing and Information Retrieval (2006), Symposium on Combinatorial Pattern Matching (2008), and the next European Symposium on Algorithms-- Algorithm Engineering Track (2012).
+I've been co-chair of International Conference on FUN with Algorithms (2004), DIMACS Workshop on the Burrows-Wheeler Transform (2004), Symposium on String Processing and Information Retrieval (2006), Symposium on Combinatorial Pattern Matching (2008), European Symposium on Algorithms-- Algorithm Engineering Track (2012), ACM Conference on Web Search and Data Mining (2013), the Indo-Italian School on ``Algorithms and Combinatorics'' that took place within the 5th Annual International Conference on Algorithms and Discrete Applied Mathematics (IIT Kharagpur, India).